 Can I get my lecturer to send an email out to my course to get votes?

-Staff must not email students about specific candidates, however, they can allow you to do a lecture shout out – this is where you could stand up and address the students in the room at either the start or end of a lecture for a couple of minutes.
+Staff will not typically have consent from students to recieive emails about individual candidates.
+However, they can allow you to do a lecture shout out – this is where you could stand up and address the students in the room at either the start or end of a lecture for a couple of minutes.

 How much can I spend on my campaign?

-You can spend up to £40 on your campaign if you choose to do so.
-CSU will reinburse first £20 of this back to you, all you need to do is provide us with all of your receipts and the finance form, and you'll get the money back.
+For full-time officer positions and part-time council positions, you can spend up to £40 on your campaign if you choose to do so.
+CSU will reinburse the first £20 of this back to you, all you need to do is provide us with all of your receipts and the finance form, and you'll get the money back.